-We have long supported attempts to legalise assisted dying, assisted suicide and voluntary euthanasia across the UK, for those who have made a clear decision, free from coercion, to end their lives and who are physically unable to do so themselves.
+We have long supported attempts to legalise assisted dying and voluntary euthanasia in the UK and crown dependencies for those who have made a clear decision, free from coercion, to end their lives and who are physically unable to do so themselves.
 In many cases, the person in question will be terminally ill.
-However, we do not think that there is a strong moral case to limit assistance to terminally ill people alone and ultimately we wish to see reform of the law that would be responsive to the needs of other people who are permanently and incurably suffering.
+However, we do not think that there is a strong moral case to limit assistance to terminally ill people alone and campaign for a change in the law that would be responsive to the needs of other people who are permanently and incurably suffering.

-You can support the BHA by becoming a member.
-That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
-But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can support Humanists UK campaigns by becoming a member.
+Campaigns cost money – quite a lot of money – and we need your financial support.
+Instead or in addition, you can make a donation to Humanists UK.